 The Financial Sector Development Program aims to develop a diversified and effective financial sector to support the development of the national economy, diversify its sources of income, and stimulate savings, finances and investments.
-The aim is to achieve this ambition by developing and boosting financial sector institutions, and developing the Saudi financial market to become an advanced capital market without contradicting the strategic objectives of maintaining the stability and solidity of the financial sector.
+The aim is to achieve this ambition by boosting financial sector institutions, and by developing the Saudi financial market to become an advanced capital market without weakening the financial sector's stability.
 Listed under the Financial Sector Development Program’s umbrella are several sub-sectors, including banking, insurance, investment, and stock and debt markets.

 The Financial Sector Development Program was launched in 2017 in order to enable financial institutions to support the growth of the private sector, develop an advanced capital market and to boost and enable financial planning.

-In the next stage, the Financial Sector Development Program will continue to strengthen financial institutions to support the private sector, ensuring the growth of the advanced capital market through boosting the financial planning options and increasing the share of financing SMEs in banks.
+In the next stage, the Financial Sector Development Program will continue to strengthen financial institutions to support the private sector, through boosting the financial planning options and increasing the share of financing SMEs in banks.
 The program will also develop a sustainable and thriving insurance sector in the Kingdom, increasing the share of non-cash transactions from 36% in 2019 to 70% in 2025.
 To ensure overall financial stability of the financial services sector, the program adheres to relevant international standards, including the requirements of the Bank for International Settlements and the International Organization of Securities Commissions.

 H.E.
 Eng.
 Khalid Al-Falih